As an Amazon Associate I earn from qualifying purchases. I get commissions for purchases made through links in this post.

 You’ve probably seen the photos as it’s the most photographed thing in all the park.
 Don’t miss it.

 The most famous geyser in the world erupts on average every 74 minutes.
+It can reach heights of 106 to around 180 feet with great viewing right outside Old Faithful Inn.
 It’s truly a wonder and doesn’t disappoint.

-Old Faithful Lodge and cabins: great budget cabins located next to Old Faithful himself.
-Basic rooms with shared bathrooms.
+Old Faithful Lodge and cabins: great budget frontier cabins located next to Old Faithful himself.
+Basic rooms with shared bathrooms provided a cheap nights stay on our second night in Yellowstone.

 Leaving early morning we headed toward Yellowstone Lake and came across the first snow fall for the season.
 This is where sudden road closures can occur but we were lucky to make it through.